Juan Gonzalo Lorca

 Juan Gonzalo Lorca Donoso (born 15 January 1985) is a Chilean former footballer who played as a forward.
+He is the current manager of Jardín del Edén in the Chilean Tercera B.

 Club career

 Lorca began his career with Colo-Colo's youth squad when he turned twelve years old.
 He began as an attacking midfielder, but soon made the switch to forward.
 On July 7, 2004, Lorca made his professional debut against Universidad Católica in a Copa Sudamericana match, which ended in a 1–1 tie.
 However his first goal would not come until the following month against Cobreloa.

 In 2006, Lorca was loaned to Chilean club Huachipato for both the apertura and clausura tournaments.
 He was capped 34 times and scored 11 times before returning to Colo-Colo for the 2007 Apertura tournament.
 After his return, he has only been a fringe player because the team already has prominent forwards.
 Lorca left Colo-Colo once again after the 2007 Apertura, this time to go to Europe to play for Dutch team Vitesse Arnhem, he then returned to Colo-Colo in mid-2008.

 Lorca signed in O'Higgins because he didn't have many chances to play in Colo-Colo.

 In January 2010, US Boulogne signed the Chilean forward from Colo Colo for around 400,000 Euros on a three-and-a-half-year deal.

 He returned for 6 months on loan from US Boulogne to O'Higgins.